cmusv-sc/96710-Spring2015-Ericsson/README.md

                                     --config $CONFIG_FILE \
                                     --schema $SCHEMA_FILE \
                                     --output_headers $OUPUT_HEADERS

+In some cases the output data will need to be cleaned.
+Python likes to put exponentials in the output.
+If this happens you can run clean.py on the CSV files to remove this formatting.
+    $ clean.py ${OUTPUT_DIR}/part*

+To combine all part files, you can use a file editor or unix utility like ```cat```.
+    $ cat ${OUTPUT_DIR}/part* > features.csv

 #### Extend
 The flexible configuration file allows users to easily construct new features.
 To add a new feature: